Snikimonkd/bestty/lib/freetype.c3l/README.md

 }
 ```

-`link-args` and `linked-libraries` can be found with this commands:
+`link-args` and `linked-libraries` can be found with this commands.

 ```bash
 $ freetype-config --libs